Azure-Samples/azure-intelligent-edge-patterns/factory-ai-vision/Readme.md

-# Vision on Edge Installer
+# Automated installation with Vision on Edge Installer

 To install the Vision on Edge Solution Accelerator using the installation script, the following prerequisites are required...